Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 = Which browsers support your notifications? =

 All the major browsers out there support our Website Push functionality.
-Last versions of Chrome, Firefox, Opera and Safari support native notifications.
-All these combined make up for more than 85% of market share.
+Recent versions of Chrome, Firefox, Opera, Edge and Safari support native notifications.
+All these combined make up for more than 90% of market share.

 == Screenshots ==